-- Every opportunity should be taken to recognise and celebrate these connections.
-For example, new road names should follow the Cherry name theme - 4.2.
+- 4.1.
+Links with the past Teynham is widely recognised as the origin of 'The Garden of England' with links to King Henry VIII.
+The recent discovery of Roman artefacts of national importance including a mausoleum and a stone statue of the Roman sea god Triton adds increasing interest in the area.
+Every opportunity should be taken to recognise, protect and celebrate these connections.
+For example, new road names should follow the Cherry name theme. - 4.2.
 Historic artefacts Further Roman and other historic artefacts may be located under the proposed development site.
-Planning conditions are required to protect any other artefacts on the development site.
+Planning conditions are required to protect recent finds and other artefacts on the development site.
 Consider a Triton themed name for access roundabout from the A2. - 4.3.
 Built Heritage There are two grade 2 properties within 500m of the development.
 Consideration should be taken to protect the historic setting of these buildings.